Content Strategy

 • Conversion rate by content source

-The metric most B2B companies ignore: content-influenced pipeline.
+The metric most B2B companies ignore is content-influenced pipeline.
 This tracks every deal where the buyer consumed your content before converting.
-It's the true measure of your B2B content strategy's ROI.
+It is the true measure of your B2B content strategy's business impact, not just its marketing performance.

-According to Content Marketing Institute's 2025 B2B report, the top-performing B2B content teams are 3x more likely to track content's impact on revenue than average teams.
+According to Content Marketing Institute's B2B research, top-performing B2B content teams are significantly more likely to track content's impact on revenue than average teams.
+The difference in measurement sophistication is one of the clearest separators between programs that grow and programs that plateau.

 The AI-Assisted B2B Content Strategy

 AI tools are reshaping how B2B companies create content.
-The smartest teams aren't using AI to replace writers.
-They're using it to scale output without sacrificing quality.
+The teams performing well are not using AI to replace subject-matter expertise.
+They are using it to scale output without sacrificing quality or authenticity.

 Where AI fits in your B2B content strategy:

-• Research and outlining: AI helps you analyze competitor content, identify content gaps, and create structured outlines faster
+• Research and outlining: AI helps you analyze competitor content gaps, map keyword clusters, and build structured outlines in a fraction of the usual time

-• First draft generation: Generate initial drafts for blog posts and LinkedIn content, then edit with your expertise and voice
+• First draft generation: Generate initial drafts for blog posts and LinkedIn content, then edit with your expertise and your brand's voice

-• Repurposing: Turn a blog post into 5 LinkedIn posts, an email, and a Twitter thread
+• Repurposing: Turn a 2,000-word blog post into five LinkedIn posts, one email, and a short video script without starting from scratch each time

-• SEO optimization: AI tools identify keyword opportunities and suggest optimization improvements
+• SEO optimization: AI tools surface keyword opportunities, flag thin content, and suggest structural improvements

 Common B2B Content Strategy Mistakes